-Chuck Berry (October 18, 1926 - March 18, 2017) was a singer, guitarist, songwriter, and late 1950s rock and roll pioneer.
+Chuck Berry (October 18, 1926 - March 18, 2017) was a celebrated singer, guitarist, songwriter, and late 1950s rock & roll pioneer who became famous beginning in the mid 1950s.
 He created his own unique stamp on this then-emerging genre by combining elements of R&B, jump blues, and various country/western musical styles and by introducing a hard-driving electric guitar sound.
 A flamboyant performer with an onstage swagger, he was famous for his signature one-legged hop routine and "duck walk" dance moves.
-The countless bands and artists he influenced over the years include such big names as The Beatles, The Beach Boys, Bob Dylan, and The Rolling Stones.
-In addition, he penned many oldies classics that have not only become rock and roll standards but also a permanent fixture of American pop culture.
+The countless bands and artists he influenced over the years include such top acts as The Beatles, The Beach Boys, Bob Dylan, and The Rolling Stones.
+In addition, he penned many oldies classics that have not only become rock & roll standards but also a permanent fixture of American pop culture.

-In 1986, Berry was among the first to be inducted into the Rock and Roll Hall of Fame.
-His numerous other accolades include a Grammy Lifetime Achievement Award in 1984 and the Kennedy Center Honors in 2000.
-Berry was made a laureate of the Polar Music Prize in 2014, and he is also included in a number of Rolling Stone magazine "Greatest Of All Time" lists.
+In 1986, Chuck Berry became among the first to be inducted into the Rock & Roll Hall of Fame.
+His numerous other accolades included a Grammy Lifetime Achievement Award in 1984 and the Kennedy Center Honors in 2000.
+He was made a laureate of the Polar Music Prize in 2014, and he was also included in a number of Rolling Stone magazine "Greatest Of All Time" lists.
 He appeared and performed in the movies, "Rock, Rock, Rock" (1956) and "Go, Johnny, Go!"
 (1959), and was the main subject of the 1987 documentary, "Hail!
 Hail!
 Rock 'N' Roll."
 He continued to tour and perform through the 2010s and completed his final album, "Chuck," in 2016.

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.